-Second, Opendoor’s average service fee is nearly a half-percent lower than Offerpad.
-Opendoor’s average service fee is 7.1%, while Offerpad’s is 7.5%.
+Second, Opendoor’s average service fee is much lower than Offerpad’s.
+Opendoor’s service fee is capped at 5%, while Offerpad’s is around 7% on average.

 The bottom line?
-If you’re considering Offerpad, Opendoor deserves a long look, at least to compare the two respective service fees.
-It might be worth getting an offer from both before you make a firm commitment.
+Opendoor will typically be a better choice given the two companies’ service fees.
+However it might be worth getting an offer from both before you make a firm commitment.

 Offerpad vs. Knock

 Offerpad will buy your home, but Knock takes the iBuyer model a step further and provides a start-to-finish home trade-in experience.